domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

  2. Compare meaningfully to different application requirements.

  3. Compose.
-So that operators can quantify the contributions of different sub-outcomes and sub-paths of the network.
+So that operators can isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
 (Useful for Operators and Vendors)

 ## Requirements for end-users